curvegrid/go-ethereum-wiki/Building-Edge.md

 * OS X: `brew install mercurial`
 * Ubuntu: `sudo apt-get install mercurial`

+The wallet also requires Qt and the Go QML binding.
+Please refer to [Building Qt](https://github.com/ethereum/go-ethereum/wiki/Building-Qt) for instructions.

 ### Installing Ethereum(Go)

 Since you've chosen Go you've instantly become awesome and you can get ethereum build with just one command (don't tell the C++ guys it was this easy!)